What You Will Find in This Post

-On one side of the Gallipoli peninsula in North-West Turkey is the Agean Sea and on the other the Dardanelles, the narrow strait that connects the Marmara Sea with the Agean.
-It is visited by thousands of Australians and New Zealanders on the 25th April each year to commemorate Anzac Day.
+On one side of the Gallipoli Peninsula in North-West Turkey lies the Aegean Sea and on the other, the narrow strait connecting the Marmara Sea with the Aegean, known as the Dardanelles or the Canakkale Strait.
+For Australians and New Zealanders, Gallipoli is one of the most popular places to visit in Turkey, especially on 25th April each year for the Gallipoli dawn service to commemorate Anzac Day.

 Some eight years after that battle, the modern Republic of Turkey was formed under the leadership of the much loved Mustafa Kemal Atatürk who first came to prominence as a commander during the war.

 Anzac Cove is a 600 metre long cove on the north west side of the Gallipoli Peninsula in Turkey.
 Although the beach is small in size it is of huge importance to allied supporters as the site of the Gallipoli landing of Australian and New Zealand troops (ANZACS) on 25 April, 1915.

 The Anzac Soldiers landing in Anzac Cove named this headland “The Sphinx” for it’s likeness to one at their previous posting in Egypt.
 It towers over the Anzac Cove Commemorative site.